mcereda/ansible-role-keychron-capable/README.md

 ## Requirements

+The changes this role makes:

+- **only** work on (and are only applied to) a Linux system
-These changes work better if you are using a Keychron keyboard.
+- will work better if you are using a Keychron keyboard

 ## Role Variables